fuongfotfet/Dynamic_Q-Learning/README.md

-# Q-Learning for mobile robot in dynamic environments
+# Q-Learning for mobile robot navigation in dynamic environments
-This repository contains the code for the Q-Learning algorithm for a mobile robot in dynamic environments with moving obstacles.
+This repository contains the code for algorithms designed to navigate mobile robots in dynamic environments with moving obstacles.
+It includes:
+- **Baseline Algorithms**:
+  - Classical Q-Learning (ClassicalQL)
+  - Dynamic and Fast Q-Learning (DFQL)
+  - Dynamic Window Approach (DWA)

+- **Proposed Algorithms**:
+  - Combined Q-Learning (CombinedQL)
+  - Dual Q-Learning (DualQL)
+The code is written in Python 3.10 and developed using PyCharm Community 2022.3.3.
+While the repository is packaged for terminal execution (instructions provided below), modifying the code is best done using the PyCharm IDE.

 ## Installation
 To clone the repository, run the following command: